sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

   - Programming
 ---

-**Last Updated:** TODO
+**Last Updated:** July 25, 2016

-For questions about or problems with Rust code coverage, use the [Rust IRC channels][rust-irc], StackOverflow or [Contact][contact] me.
+For questions about or problems with Rust code coverage, use the [Rust IRC channels][rust-irc], StackOverflow or [contact][contact] me.
 This website is [open-source][website-source] so if you find a problem with this guide, please open a [new issue][website-issues].
 {: .alert}

 The de facto [code coverage tutorial for Rust][old-tutorial]{: rel="nofollow" target="_blank"} was published on March 15, 2015.
 If you Google "rust code coverage" you will largely find links to that tutorial.
-It is a great guide and covers much of what you need to know to generate code coverage data for your project.
-Since it was written over a year ago, some things have changed and not every part of those instructions work right out of the box.
+It is a great guide, but since it has been over a year since it was published, many things have changed.

 This guide covers everything you need to know to get code coverage working for your Rust project.
 It goes over some common problems you may run into